ryan258/ai_story_marketing/README.md

 - 📊 Put all the cool stuff together in one place
 - 🧠 Use different smart AI brains to help (like Llama, GPT-4, and Claude)
 - 📄 Make a fancy PDF of your story and marketing plan
+- 🚀 Work super fast with special memory tricks (we call it caching!)
+- 🔧 Handle problems smoothly and keep track of what's happening
+- 👥 Work together with friends to create amazing stories (coming soon!)

 ## 🛠️ What We Used to Build It